This page explains how the quotas and features of all SignPath Editions.

 File-based signing

 SignPath directly supports signing various file formats.
-See artifact configurations for details about available signing methods and file types.
+See the artifact configuration reference for details about available signing methods and file types.

 Microsoft Office macros